 Danes love to go ice skating – it'll keep you warm, doesn't break the bank and is fun for the whole family!
 You can join the locals at an indoor ice skating facility or, if the weather is cold enough, go skating on the canals and frozen lakes in the city!
 Most outdoor rinks allow you to either bring your own skates or rent some for a small fee.

 Broens Ice Skating Rink at the harbour offers 600m2 of ice and is a popular meeting spot during the cold winter months.
-Here, you cannot only show off your ice skating skills but also participate in fun events, ranging from (silent) disco on ice for kids and adults, to a St. Lucia show on ice and joining a beer choir, all while enjoying a beautiful view over the harbour and accompanied by several food stalls.
+Here, you cannot only show off your ice skating skills but also participate in fun events, ranging from disco on ice for kids and adults, to a St. Lucia show on ice and bingo, all while enjoying a beautiful view over the harbour and accompanied by several food stalls.

 Experience Copenhagen in winter